Workshop on Bicycle Helmets

 The physics of crashing

 - Forward speed is not the most important crash force, it's the fall to the pavement.
-Even a low-speed fall on a bicycle path can scramble your brains.
+Even a low-speed fall on a trail can scramble your brains.

-- Car crashes are the most deadly, and there the closing speed with the car can be important, but at city speeds the fall after the car hits you and the second hit on the pavement can still be the hardest blow.
+- Car crashes are the most deadly.
+The closing speed with the car can be important, but at city speeds the fall after the car hits you and the second hit on the pavement can still be the hardest blow.
+Chances of survival are reasonable until the closing speed exceeds 25 MPH.

 - A helmet reduces the peak energy of a sharp impact.